 At first, I just accepted the diagnosis of the “expert” psychiatrists.

-The more I researched Daniel’s schizophrenia diagnosis, the more questions it raised .
+The more I researched Daniel’s schizophrenia diagnosis, the more questions it raised.
 Was his schizophrenia different from his LSD reaction?
 From his PCP “trips”?
 His “‘shroom” journeys?
 If the symptoms are the same; why are they?
 What does that mean?
 How are the two syndromes different if the symptoms are the same?

 Was the diagnosis wrong?
 Our family doctor said it could have been.
 He kept trying to wean Daniel off his medications during the first three years to see if Daniel, drug-free, would be fine.
-He didn’t understand addictions as well as I came to and eventually he gave up counselling Daniel.
+He didn’t understand addictions as well as I learned to do and eventually he gave up counselling Daniel.
 However, in our family, cognitive behavioral training and faith-based teaching come with the territory.

 From 1997-2007 I refused to use the term “schizophrenia” for Daniel.
 My focus was helping a drug and alcohol addict.
 His brother, too, although Eric’s symptoms differed from Daniel’s.
 Their differences were in front of me daily.

-But psychiatry does NOT KNOW what schizophrenia is, really!!!!!
+But psychiatry actually does NOT KNOW what schizophrenia is!
 Psychiatrists and neuroscientists are still looking at brain chemicals and hunting around with MRIs.
 “Schizophrenia is a particular cluster of behavioral symptoms of unknown etiology.”
 Recently, the psychiatrist Dr. Daniel Carlat in his book Unhinged on the crisis in his profession has called our attention to the blather of psychiatric lingo, reminding us it says essentially “we don’t know yet.”
 Robert Whitaker in Anatomy of an Epidemic tells us the incidence of mental illness has increased dramatically since the introduction of psychoactive medications for the treatment of mental illness.

 Does it matter what anyone calls it, if high-frequency music heals the illness?